 Consider Flexibility In The Working Day Where Possible

 One of the huge changes between the baby boomers and millennials is that in most millennial relationships, both partners will have to work full time.
 For a lot of the baby boomer generation, who are still predominantly the managers of today, having to juggle childrearing and other family matters was never an issue, and consequently many managers don’t even take these issues into consideration.
 For many millennials, a flexible approach to the working day can be much more important than a salary increase, or job title.
 Evaluate your working practices and see if there are mutually beneficial solutions, and this will demonstrate great management and make the employee feel valued.
 Consider alternative workplace environments, such co-working spaces.
-At Level Office, we specialize in these type of locations, and many of our clients regularly comment on the benefits of these flexible facilities.
+At Novel Coworking, we specialize in these type of locations, and many of our clients regularly comment on the benefits of these flexible facilities.

 Coworking spaces offer an alternative environment for Millennial-style learners, who face constant distraction, to capitalize on fruitful collaboration.
 With the casual and laid back atmosphere, Level Office offers a modern approach to the changing dynamic of the workplace.